6 tips to prevent tax identity theft and safeguard your return

 If you are using a tax preparer you don't know, check the Better Business Bureau's website and do a general online search to make sure the individual has a good reputation and no complaints have been filed against him or her.

 If you think you're a victim of identity theft

 If you suspect thieves have gotten hold of your personal financial information, there's plenty of help online from the government to help you sort out the situation.
 Check out these two useful web pages to learn more about identity theft prevention:

-Your Ameriprise financial advisor can provide additional information about tax identity theft prevention.
+Your Ameriprise financial advisor can help provide additional information about tax identity theft prevention.